atlasd-geo/atlasd/README.md

 8. Get to work.

 ## Why a mapping web application?

+**As a platform:** *existing web-based mapping tools are complex, expensive, and built on top of ecosystems that were not web-first.* What if we can do better?

-On the whole, a mapping web application can benefit from lots of different kinds of contributions.
+**As a project**: on the whole, a mapping web application can benefit from lots of different kinds of contributions.
 But, we'll break this question in two parts: why web application? and why mapping application?

 ### Why web application?
 Web applications are ubiquitous today for good reason.
 You can build something user-friendly quickly, you can layer on complexity progressively, and you can pull from a vast and transparent ecosystem of web technologies.
 For a contributor, there are seemingly endless ways to get involved in web application development as a complete N00B, a hardened vet, or anything in between: